noofny/pet-rego-challenge/README.md

 ```

-# Usage
+# Running

-- The solution will self-host using Kestral (light-weight web server bundled with dotnetcore).
+The solution will self-host using Kestral (light-weight web server bundled with dotnetcore).

-- The API runs over HTTP on TCP port 5000.
-- If you have Visual Studio setup then you can simply open the solution and run/debug it from there.
+If you have Visual Studio setup then you can simply open the solution and run/debug it from there.
 It will automatically run in a shell and allow you to debug.
-- I recommend using Postman to access the API.
-There are both environment and endpoint confis you can import included in this repo under the /config folder.

 To compile & run the solution from command line (powershell/bash) as follows;